elatov/elatov.github.io/_posts/2013-11-19-openelec-raspberry-pi.md

 #### Backup XBMC

-If you want to back up XBMC (which is what OpenELEC basically consists of), then we can use the **XBMC Backup** add-on, it&#8217;s part of the XBMC repository. <a href="http://wiki.xbmc.org/index.php?title=Add-on:XBMC_Backup" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','']);">Here</a> is a link to the add-on.
+If you want to back up XBMC (which is what OpenELEC basically consists of), then we can use the **XBMC Backup** add-on, it's part of the XBMC repository. <a href="http://wiki.xbmc.org/index.php?title=Add-on:XBMC_Backup" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','']);">Here</a> is a link to the add-on.
 From that link here are the instructions to install the add-on:

 1. Settings
 2. Add-ons